 A relatively large number of people in Kent telecommute to their jobs.
 Overall, about 21.58% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Kent is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kent is a great place for families with children to consider.
+First of all, many other families with children live here, making Kent a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kent has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kent’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The citizens of Kent are among the most well-educated in the nation: 46.33% of adults in Kent have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.